 But I digress.
-I guess what I'm trying to say is that over the years I have certainly developed a knack (and an eye) for picking out the diamonds from the rough.
+Over the years, I have certainly developed a knack (and an eye) for picking out the diamonds from the rough.
 But there's one oft-overlooked style element of every room that has the capacity to give it the Midas touch and make it look more expensive than it really is: decorative accents.
 Yes, they're my secret weapon and the reason why prop stylists are always in such high demand—Colin King and Brady Tolbert are masters at it.
 You see, it's all of these smaller pieces layered on coffee tables, side stools, benches, credenzas, and mantels that truly bring a room to life.

 Ready to give it a try?
 Here are a few of the chic decorative pieces I'm loving right now from West Elm, CB2, and H&M Home—all under $100.

-I've seen a lot of oversized office accessories trending lately—this paperclip is very cool—but this safety pin really caught my eye.
+I've seen a lot of oversized office accessories trending lately, but this safety pin really caught my eye.
 I envision it on top of a coffee table book or somewhere unexpected.

 I love bringing nature indoors.
 The organic shapes and texture add the richness and interest of a room.
 This would look great on a fireplace or coffee table.